olusayoolowookere-ayodele-cmd/olusayo_data_analyst_portfolio/README.md

 The project demonstrates the value of data analytics and spreadsheet automation in educational administration.
 With further development, the system could be expanded into a centralized reporting and analytics platform capable of supporting multiple students, classes, and school-wide performance monitoring.
 ```

-### What was removed

-* Repeated statements and duplicated objectives.
-* Unsupported assumptions presented as major findings.
-* Excessive references to specific spreadsheet cell colors and instructions.
-* Raw ASCII tables.
-* Redundant technical explanations.
-* The unnecessary closing prompt.
-* Overly detailed data dictionary descriptions that are not essential for a portfolio.

-This version is now more suitable for a **Data Analyst portfolio, GitHub README, LinkedIn project showcase, or professional project documentation**.